muchas-gracias/muchas-gracias/README.md

 ============================================================================================================================

 * 🌍  I'm based in San Antonio, TX
-* 🧠  I'm learning Ruby on Rails
+* 🧠  I'm perfecting my Python and Ruby, while experimenting with Go.
+Lover of relational databases (MySQL and PostgreSQL)

 ### Skills